fbpx

 Points to Consider Before Installation

-Even though guide rails and presence sensors are not required on Low Energy doors (like their full-speed counterparts), these options can be added to direct traffic patterns in the door area and enhance performance based on the application.
+Even though guide rails and presence sensors are not required on low-energy doors (like their full-speed counterparts), these options can be added to direct traffic patterns in the door area and enhance performance based on the application.
 On the swing side, guide rails also provide an ideal place for house switches to activate the door while preventing one from unknowingly stepping into the door’s swing path.
 Switches can be mounted in/on jambs, guide rails, walls, or free-standing bollard posts near the entrance.
 General guidelines (not part of the standard) for locating switches are as follows:

 • Preferably located from one to five feet from the door but no more than twelve feet away